skazi91/devops-getting-started/README.md

 ## 🧭 Start Exploring
 Head to [`SUMMARY.md`](SUMMARY.md) for the full index or open any folder to begin your journey.

 > 🧪 Your lab.
 Your tools.
-Your DevOps career.
+Your DevOps & SysAdmin career.
 Built from scratch.
-Let's go!
+Let’s go!